sidhant-kumar08/Rojgaar/README.md

 # Rojgaar

-**Rojgaar** is a modern job portal built with the MERN stack, featuring an admin dashboard for managing job postings, users, and more.
-It utilizes **Redux** for state management and **shadcn** for a customizable UI experience.
+Rojgaar is a job portal built with the MERN stack, featuring an admin dashboard to manage jobs and users.
+It uses Redux for efficient state management and shadcn for a customizable UI.
+The platform allows users to search and apply for jobs, while admins can control listings and monitor applications.

 ## Features
 - User registration and login